Email Personalisation: Is it worth the investment for better marketing ROI?

-If you’ve been in the world of marketing for any length of time (or even if you’ve just dipped a toe in, honestly) you will have heard the word ‘personalisation’.
+If you’ve been in the world of marketing for any length of time (or even if you’ve just dipped a toe in, honestly) you will have heard the word ’email personalisation’ – and for good reason, as data-driven personalisation strategies are transforming campaign performance.

 It’s everywhere, and we don’t blame you if you’re sick of hearing about it.
 But here’s the thing: it gets talked about because it works.